-- disturbed sleep - bed-wetting - head and stomach aches - problems with concentration - changes in behaviour and attitude - school refusal - bullying other pupils - damaged or missing clothes / money / property - asking for more money than usual or stealing money - withdrawn or changes in their usual behaviour patterns or attitude - distressed or emotional and finds it hard to articulate their feelings - changes in their eating patterns - changes in their online activity - shows evidence of self-harming or even for extreme cases potential suicide - is unusually tired without a reasonable explanation - has unexplained bruises or marks on their body some may refuse to change for PE - repeatedly comes to school without dinner money or a packed lunch - seems afraid to be alone and requires more adult interaction - This list is not exhaustive.
-In addition, these behaviours could also indicate other issues for which schools may refer to their Behaviour and Child Protection and Safeguarding Policies for guidance
+- · disturbed sleep - bed-wetting - head and stomach aches - problems with concentration - changes in behaviour and attitude - school refusal - bullying other pupils - damaged or missing clothes / money / property - asking for more money than usual or stealing money - · withdrawn or changes in their usual behaviour patterns or attitude - distressed or emotional and finds it hard to articulate their feelings - changes in their eating patterns - changes in their online activity - shows evidence of self-harming or even for extreme cases potential suicide - is unusually tired without a reasonable explanation - has unexplained bruises or marks on their body some may refuse to change for PF - repeatedly comes to school without dinner money or a packed lunch - seems afraid to be alone and requires more adult interaction

+This list is not exhaustive.
+The above listed behaviours could also indicate other issues for which schools may refer to their Child Protection and Safeguarding Policy for guidance.